Professor Brian Dollery

 Phone: +61 2 6773 2500

 My academic career began in 1976 as a temporary junior lecturer at the University of South Africa in Pretoria.
 In 1978 I took up a temporary position in the Economics Department at Rhodes University, Grahamstown, South Africa and then held this job in a tenured capacity until 1987.
 In 1985 I taught at East Carolina State University, Greenville N.C., U.S.A. and moved to Australia in February 1988 as a lecturer in the (then) Department of Economics at the University of New England.
 During a 1991 sabbatical I taught at the University of Cape Town for six months and at Creighton University, Omaha, Nebraska for a further six months.
 In 2002, I spent nine months on sabbatical leave teaching at Yokohama National University in Yokohama, Japan.
 I secured a Hobart Houghton Research Fellowship in the Department of Economics at Rhodes University, Grahamstown, South Africa, and spent a month researching at that institution in early 2003.
 In 2006/07, I spent six months as a Visiting Foreign Scholar at Yokohama National University in Yokohama and a further month at that institution as a Visiting Foreign Scholar in June 2009.
 From December 2010 onwards, every year I have spent the two month period (December/January) as a Visiting Researcher at Yokohama National University.
 In 2016, I spent a five month sabbatical at Yokohama National University.
+In 2018/19 I spent a further seven month sabbatical as a Visiting Researcher at Yokohama National University.
+Over the period September 2019 to 30 June 2020 I was a Visiting Researcher at Yokohama National University.
 I enjoy drinking, cricket and rugby.

 BA, BA(Hons), MA, PhD (Rhodes)

 Australian local government, economics of public policy, public economics and microeconomics.

 Australian local government, local government economics, local public economics, public finance.

 Examples of Research Projects